databendlabs/databend-docs/docs/sql-reference/13-sql-reference/20-system-tables/system-streams.md

 <FunctionDescription description="Introduced or updated: v1.2.223"/>

 Provides information about streams in the system.
-Each row in this table corresponds to a stream, and the columns contain details such as the stream's mode (append_only), comment (if any), associated table name, table ID, table version, snapshot location, invalid reason (if applicable), and owner.
+Each row in this table corresponds to a stream, and the columns contain details such as the stream's mode, comment (if any), associated table name, table ID, table version, snapshot location, invalid reason (if applicable), and owner.

 ```sql title="Example:"
 SELECT * FROM system.streams;